 The Federal Student Aid Ombudsman works with student loan borrowers to informally resolve loan disputes and problems.
 The office of the ombudsman helps borrowers having problems with the following federal loans: direct loans (subsidized and unsubsidized Direct Stafford Loans, Direct PLUS loans, and Direct Consolidation Loans); Federal Family Education Loans (subsidized and unsubsidized Stafford Loans, FFEL PLUS loans, and FFEL Consolidation Loans); guaranteed student loans, SLS loans, and Federal Perkins Loans.
-If a student needs the assistance of the ombudsman in order to resolve disputes or problems, they may contact the office at U.S. Department of Education at studentaid.gov/help-center/contact; visit the website at studentaid.gov/feedback-ombudsman/disputes to submit a complaint.
+If a student needs the assistance of the ombudsman in order to resolve disputes or problems, they may contact the office at U.S. Department of Education, FSA Ombudsman Group, 830 First Street, N.E., Mail Stop 5144, Washington, D. C. 20202-5144; (877) 557-2575 (Best used to initiate a Case) TDD: (202) 377-3800; fax: (202) 275-0549; Email: fsaombudsmanoffice@ed.gov; visit the website at studentaid.gov/feedback-ombudsman/disputes to submit a complaint.